OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 To disassemble the code, you can load `libnative-lib.so` into any disassembler that understands ELF binaries (i.e., any disassembler).
 If the app ships with binaries for different architectures, you can theoretically pick the architecture you're most familiar with, as long as it is compatible with the disassembler.
 Each version is compiled from the same source and implements the same functionality.
 However, if you're planning to debug the library on a live device later, it's usually wise to pick an ARM build.

 To support both older and newer ARM processors, Android apps ship with multiple ARM builds compiled for different Application Binary Interface (ABI) versions.
-The ABI defines how the application's machine code is supposed to interact with the system at run time.
+The ABI defines how the application's machine code is supposed to interact with the system at runtime.
 The following ABIs are supported:

 - armeabi: ABI is for ARM-based CPUs that support at least the ARMv5TE instruction set.
 - armeabi-v7a: This ABI extends armeabi to include several CPU instruction set extensions.